DiegoLibonati/Stopwatch-Native/README.md

 ### Contexts - Logic

-- The UI logic is changed to the following path: `src\contexts\UIContext.jsx`.
+- The UI logic is changed to the following path: `src\contexts\UIContext.tsx`.
 Here the state is mounted to open or close the modal, it also takes care of the logic of the navbar.

-- Crono logic is changed in the following path: `src\contexts\CronoContext.jsx`.
+- Crono logic is changed in the following path: `src\contexts\CronoContext.tsx`.
 It is in charge of managing the stopwatch and the functions executed by the buttons to manipulate said stopwatch, such as starting and stopping.

-- Changed the Laps logic in the following path: `src\contexts\LapsContext.jsx`.
+- Changed the Laps logic in the following path: `src\contexts\LapsContext.tsx`.
 In this context new laps are added and all are cleared.
 If the `laps` state is an array that is in charge of containing objects, these objects will contain the information of each `lap`.

 ### Skins